 Finalist, Young Economist Prize 2024, European Central Bank

-Sovereign Debt, Domestic Banks and the Provision of Public Liquidity, with Diego Perez (Link to Paper) Reject & Resubmit at Review of Economic Studies
+Sovereign Debt, Domestic Banks and the Provision of Public Liquidity, with Diego Perez

 This paper develops a model to study how a default can affect the domestic economy and the government’s ability to provide liquidity.
 Banks that do not have good investment